alexncayer/accsc560assign4.1final/README.md

 // This is the site where I realized I wasn't the only one having issues originally in generating the product-alerts files when writing the command in command prompt // based on the Angular Get-Started tutorial.
 //Google. (n.d.).
 Adding navigation.
 Angular.
 Retrieved February 26, 2023, from https://angular.io/start/start-routing
 //Google. (n.d.).
 Deploying an application.
 Angular.
 Retrieved February 26, 2023, from https://angular.io/start/start-deployment
-//Was able to complete previous steps but still investigating on running this application locally due to unsureness of how to downgrade node so it works with the //current angular version.
-Will investigate and figure out for the last two assignments in unit 4.
 //Google. (n.d.).
 Getting started with Angular.
 Angular.
 Retrieved February 26, 2023, from https://angular.io/start
 //Google. (n.d.).
 Managing data.
 Angular.
 Retrieved February 26, 2023, from https://angular.io/start/start-data
 //Google. (n.d.).
 Using forms for user input.
 Angular.
 Retrieved February 26, 2023, from https://angular.io/start/start-forms